Products get free shipping over $75, or $6 flat rate across Canada!

 • Eat healthy and aim for a diet of antioxidants and anti-inflammatory foods.

 For general help to alleviate stinging and itching, you can also opt for skin-calming remedies like aloe vera gel.
-Some claim that a cold green tea compress, or some essential oils could also work.
-These are not officially studied treatments, nor cures, however.

 Note that if rosacea is left untreated, it can get worse.
 It’s best to see a doctor about this condition, even if you don’t plan to get laser treatments from a cosmetic clinic like ours.